Standards Matter to Build a Safer World with Sonya Bird, Director, International Standards at UL Standards & Engagement

-Sonya Bird, Director, International Standards at UL Standards & Engagement, leads from the front when it comes to the world of international safety standards.
-She began her career at UL 30 years ago as a technical standards program manager and now leads teams across the globe.
+Sonya Bird, director of International Standards at UL Standards & Engagement, leads from the front when it comes to the world of international safety standards.
+She began her career at UL Standards & Engagement (formerly Underwriters Laboratories) over 30 years ago as a technical standards program manager and now leads teams across the globe.
 She was named Distinguished Member of Technical Staff at UL Standards & Engagement in recognition of her significant and sustained contributions to fulfilling the public safety mission of the UL enterprise (UL Solutions, UL Research Institutes, and UL Standards & Engagement).

-Host: Your role is also not just a national or international one but also to lead global harmonization of performance and safety standards.
+Host: Your role is not just a national or international one, but also to lead global harmonization of performance and safety standards.
 How challenging or satisfying has that been?
 What keeps you going?

 Host: And standards are a rather niche area, so if you were to break it down for our listeners, what would you say are the key requirements (especially for women in STEM) to excel in the field?

 Sonya: I would say the requirements to succeed in standards development are one, a willingness to get engaged; two, communication skills; and three, positive attitude.
 First, I would suggest that women in STEM look for ways to get engaged in standards development.
 The area of standards development really benefits from having a diversity of inputs.
 This means that the standards committee is not made up of only product experts and manufacturers, but rather of individuals with varied backgrounds all bringing different experiences and information to the table.
 By getting engaged, individuals can learn the process, and can see how to contribute to standards development.